 A Smooth Platform

 Page-by-page navigation and storytelling do not always make a good match.
 This type of navigation tends to be herky-jerky at best, whereas long scrolling provides a much smoother storytelling platform.
-Long scrolling also gives the user greater control over pacing, while its continual immersion capabilities avoids the lags between pages that can be detrimental in keeping a user focused and fully engaged.
+Long scrolling also gives the user greater control over pacing.
+At the same time, its continual immersion capabilities avoids the lags between pages that can be detrimental in keeping a user-focused and fully engaged.

 Giving the User Control

 Long scrolling also allows creative special effects to be used more effectively.
 Parallax scrolling and scroll-activated animations are controlled, at least to some extent, by the user, giving the website an almost game-like feel; and definitely a friendlier one.

 You could easily get the impression that long-scrolling pages opened the door to the use of highly innovative, memorable, visual designs.
 In truth, it’s the other way around.
 These cool design types have long been with us.

 To put it simply, if you want your site’s visitors to keep scrolling down a long page for more content, you have to keep them interested.
 A memorable design will do that!

 Long Scroll, Animation, and Hover = A Potent Combo

 Getting back to the original debate, a long scrolling website will not turn users off, increase your bounce rate, or drop your conversions – but only if its design is solid and has been carefully executed.
 When that’s the case, bounce rates drop, and conversion rates go up.